 If you do use turkey decoys there are a couple set-ups that has done well for me over the years.
 I always carry two hen decoys and a jake decoy.
 I rarely use the gobbler decoy and here is why.
 Hen decoys will do the job 90% of the time.
 If the area I’m hunting has a lot of jakes running around then I don’t want to set up the jake decoy.
 It seems to spook other jakes.
-On the other hand if I am seeing a bunch of mature gobblers then I might set up the jake decoy with the two hens.
+On the other hand if I'm seeing a bunch of mature gobblers then I might set up the jake decoy with the two hens.
 A strutting tom decoy is a great way to bring in a mature gobbler looking for a fight, but since I am not a trophy tom hunter and enjoy harvesting jakes as well as gobblers, I just never use a strutting decoy for fear of running off the jakes.

 There is one trick that works well when you think the turkeys are decoy shy.
 Sometimes after the turkeys have seen several decoy set-ups and barely survived a couple they can really shy away from decoys.
 If this is happening in your turkey hunting area try using a burlap sack or camo mesh to cover the decoys until you need them.
 Tie a length of fishing line to the sack or mesh and if you have the gobblers coming without showing the decoys then great, but as soon as they hang up out of gun range just slowly pull the string uncovering your decoys to see if they will come on in.
 If you use a stationary blind this is also a great way to leave your decoys set up for the next hunt.
 You don’t want turkeys seeing your decoy set while you're not there so just cover them when you leave.
 Now you can ease into your blind and pull the string to uncover your decoys without exposing yourself to nearby turkeys.
 You might need to place a couple rocks on your cover, when you leave, to keep the wind from blowing them off.